mongodb/template-app-react-native-todo/README.md

 # React Native Template App

+A todo list application built with the [React Native SDK](https://www.mongodb.com/docs/realm/sdk/react-native/) and [Atlas Device Sync](https://www.mongodb.com/docs/atlas/app-services/sync/).

+You can follow along with the [React Native Tutorial](https://www.mongodb.com/docs/atlas/app-services/tutorial/react-native/) to see how to build, modify, and run this template app.

 ## Prerequisites

 - Make sure your system is setup to run a React Native application by following the [setup guide](https://reactnative.dev/docs/environment-setup)